Important changes to the tax system

 a) Submit a 2017 Self-Assessment Tax Return and

-b) Have to pay tax in January 2018 of £1,125 plus Payments On Account (see our video on payments on account)
+b) Pay tax in January 2018 of £1,125 plus Payments On Account (see our video on payments on account)

 If the spouse receives a similar amount of dividends, their tax bill will be higher by the same amount.